alexandra-chavez/alexandra-chavez.github.io/_pages/research.md

 Genetic diversity allows organisms to adapt in changing environments, but it may not be the only mechanism that shapes adaptation.
 Epigenetic marks, such as DNA methylation, small RNAs, and histone modifications, regulate how genes are expressed without changing the DNA sequence itself.
 Yet we still know little about whether these marks can influence adaptation in the absence of genetic change, how quickly they change across generations, and whether they can contribute to transgenerational plasticity.
       </p>
     <p>
 To study these questions, I use clonally reproducing organisms to assses DNA methylation and its correlation with gene expression.
-I currently work with *Spirodela polyrhiza*, *Rhopalosiphum nymphaeae*, *Daphnia magna*, and *Marchantia polymorpha*.
+I currently work with <em>Spirodela polyrhiza</em>, <em>Rhopalosiphum nymphaeae</em>, <em>Daphnia magna</em>, and <em>Marchantia polymorpha</em>.
       </p>

    <div class="research-back-hint">Click another topic to change the panel.</div>